PalmPTSJ/CTF/writeup/RCTF/TankGame.md

 ### EN

 A reverse engineering challenge (200 points) with many solves.
-Even that We're not good at RE but We think we should give it a try.
+Even that we're not good at RE but we think we should give it a try.

 After extracting the file we got the TankGame.exe file and 3 folders which should be the game's data.